Mia X

 Mia Young (born January 9, 1970), better known by her stage name Mia X, is an American rapper and songwriter from New Orleans.
 She enjoyed success in the local "bounce" scene of the early 1990s.
 She was the first female emcee to get a contract with rapper and entertainment magnate, Master P on his successful record label No Limit Records.
 She is known for collaborations with several No Limit Records artists, including Master P and Silkk the Shocker on the seminal albums, Ice Cream Man, Ghetto D and Charge It 2 Da Game.

-Personal life
+Early life, family and education

-Young grew up in the Lafitte housing project in New Orleans' Fifth Ward, New Orleans.
-Her father was a trucker and her mother was a counselor.
+Young grew up in the Lafitte housing project in New Orleans' Fifth Ward.
+Her father was a trucker, and her mother was a counselor.

 She graduated from Redeemer High School and briefly attended Delgado Community College before she decided to pursue a career in music.